pevd950/pevd950/README.md

-## Hi there, I'm Pablo 👋
+## Hey, I'm Pablo 👋

-I'm a full-stack engineer who loves building software.
-My background spans backend systems, cloud infrastructure, and UI development, but I'm most interested in the places where these intersect to create great user experiences.
+I'm a full-stack engineer focused on building software that's both practical and enjoyable to use.
+My experience covers backend development, UI design, and working with cloud services.

-### What I care about:
+### What I'm into:

-- Clean, maintainable code that others can understand and build upon
+* Writing clean, maintainable code
-- Constantly exploring new tech, tools, and apps just because it's fun
+* Exploring new tech and tooling
-- Solving real-world problems with practical solutions
+* Solving practical problems with straightforward solutions
-- Building tools that make life easier for developers and users alike
+* Creating tools that improve workflows for developers and users

-When I'm not coding, you'll probably find me vibing to some alt rock, tinkering with home automation projects,experimenting with AI, or following a new rabbit hole for the week.
-I've got way too many plants, love myself a good pour over ☕ have two lovely cats (Plato & Clea)
+Outside work, I spend my time listening to alt rock, tinkering with home automation, experimenting with AI, and accumulating way too many houseplants.
+I'm also into specialty coffee and hanging out with my two cats, Plato & Clea.

-Feel free to reach out if you want to collaborate or just chat about tech, automation, or anything interesting!
+Feel free to reach out to collaborate or just talk tech, automation, or whatever else you're into!

 <!--
 **pevd950/pevd950** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.